Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 @~/.claude/my-preferences.md

-Rules that don’t need to apply to every file can go in .claude/rules/.
-Use paths frontmatter to target specific files:
+Rules that don’t apply to every file belong in .claude/rules/.
+Use glob patterns in the paths frontmatter to apply them only to specific files:

 ---